-THIS CARD IS VALID ONLY W HEN SIGNED AND DATED.
-DETACH AND RETURN THIS PORTION LIL LY AND COMPANY The board of directors recommends you vote FOR ms 1-5: - 1.
+8-8 ARD IS VALID ONLY W /HEN E91195-P33414 KEEP THIS I SIGNED AND DATED.
+DETACH AND EU LIU LY AND COMPANY e board of directors recommends you vote FOR ns 1-5: 2 1.
 Election of directors, each for a three-year term.
-For Against Abstain 1a.
-R. Alvarez 0 0 0 1b.
-C. R. Bertozzi 0 0 0 The board of directors recommends you vote AGAINST For Against Abst shareholder proposals 6-7: 1c.
-J. R. Luciano 0 0 0 Shareholder proposal requesting implementation of a policy to not fund, conduct, or commission the use of the forced swim test.
-1d.
-K. P. Selfert 0 0 0 Shareholder proposal requesting a report regarding direct and indirect political expenditures.
-2. Approval, by non-binding vote, of the compensation paid to the company's named executive officers.
-0 0 0 3.
-Ratification of Ernst & Young LLP as the principal independent auditor for 2019.
-0 0 0 4.
+For A Against Abstain L 1a.
+M. L. Eskew 0 0 0 1b.
+W. G. Kaelin, Jr. 0 0 0 board of directors recommends you vote AGAINST reholder proposals 6-12: For Against Abstain 1c.
+D. A. Ricks 0 0 O 6.
+Shareholder proposal to disclose direct and indirect lobbying activities and expenditures.
+D D 0 1d.
+M. S. Runge 0 0 0 7.
+Shareholder proposal to publish a report on the effectiveness of the forced swim test.
+O 0 0 1e.
+K. Walker 0 0 0 8.
+Shareholder proposal to amend the bylaws to require an independent board chair.
+O 0 Ο 2.
+Approval, by non-binding vote, of the compensation paid to the company's named executive officers.
+0 0 О 9.
+Shareholder proposal on board diversity requesting disdosures of specific minimum qualifications and board nominee skills, experience, and ideological perspective.
+D O 0 3.
+Ratification of Ernst & Young LLP as the independent auditor for 2020.
+0 0 0 10.
+Shareholder proposal to publish feasibility report on incorporating public concern over drug prices into senior executive compensation arrangements.
+D D 0 4.
 Approve amendments to the Articles of Incorporation to eliminate the classified board structure.
-0 0 0 5.
-Approve amendments to the Articles of incorporation to eliminate all supermajority voting provisions.
-0 0 0 OW ase sign exactly as name appears hereon.
+0 0 O 11.
+Shareholder proposal to implement a bonus deferral policy.
+D O O 5.
+Approve amendments to the Articles of Incorporation to eliminate supermajority voting provisions.
+0 0 0 12.
+Shareholder proposal to disclose clawbacks on executive incentive compensation due to misconduct. Ο 0 O OW ase sign exactly as name appears hereon.
 One joint ner may sign on behalf of the others.
-When signing in presentative capacity, please clearly state your capacity.
-5) Ska nature PLEASE SIGN WITHIN BOX Date Signature (if Joint Owner) Date
+When signing in presentative capacity, please dearly state your capacity. Γ Sig nature [PLEASE SIGN WITHIN BOX] Date Sign nature (Joint Owners) Date

-Important notice regarding the availability of proxy material for the shareholder meeting to be held May 6, 2019:
+Important notice regarding the availability of proxy material for the shareholder meeting to be held May 4, 2020:

-The Annual Report and Proxy Statement are available at lilly.com/2018-annual-report
+The Annual Report and Proxy Statement are available at lilly.com/disclosures/2019-annual-report

-ESOP/PAYSOP E56771-P16536

-Lilly Employee 401(k) Plan Confidential Voting Instructions To Northern Trust, Trustee

-By signing on the reverse side or by voting by phone or Internet, you direct the Trustee to vote (in person or in proxy) as indicated on the reverse side of this card, the number of shares of Eli Lilly and Company Common Stock credited to this account under The Lilly Employee 401(k) Plan or an affiliated plan at the close of business on February 26, 2019, at the Annual Meeting of Shareholders to be held on May 6, 2019 at 11:00 a.m.
-EDT, and at any adjournment thereof.
+E91196-P33414 Lilly The undersigned hereby appoints A. Hakim, J. L. Smiley, and D. A. Ricks, and each of them, as proxies, each with full power to act without the others and with full power of substitution, to vote as indicated on the reverse side of this card all the shares of Common Stock of ELI LILLY AND COMPANY in this account held in the name of the undersigned at the close of business on March 9, 2020, at the Annual Meeting of Shareholders to be held on May 4, 2020, at 11:00 a.m.
+EDT, and at any adjournment thereof, with all the powers the undersigned would have if personally present.
 If this card is properly executed and returned, the shares represented thereby will be voted.
 If a choice is specified by the shareholder, the shares will be voted accordingly.
 If not otherwise specified, the shares represented by this card will be voted with the recommendations of the board of directors and in the discretion of the proxy holders upon such other matters as may properly come before the meeting.

-Also, unless you decline by checking the box below, you direct the Trustee to apply this voting instruction pro rata (along with all other participants who provide voting instructions and do not decline as provided below) to all shares of Common Stock held in the plans for which the Trustee receives no voting instructions (the "undirected shares"), except that shares formerly held in The Lilly Employee Stock Ownership Plan (PAYSOP) may only be voted upon the express instruction of the participants to whose accounts the shares are credited.
-For more information on the voting of the undirected shares, see the Proxy Statement.

-Question 1: Check "no" only if you decline to have your vote applied pro rata to the undirected shares.
-Yes No These confidential voting instructions will be seen only by authorized representatives of the Trustee.
-0 0
+This proxy is solicited on behalf of the board of directors.
 PLEASE MARK YOUR VOTES AND SIGN ON THE REVERSE SIDE OF THIS CARD.

+Lilly

-ELI LILLY AND COMPANY LILLY CORPORATE CENTER, DC 1094 ATTN: CORPORATE SECRETARY OFFICE INDIANAPOLIS, IN 46285
+ELICELY AND COMPANY USEY COMPONANE CENTER, DC 1094 ATTN: COMPONANE SECRETARY OFFICE NDOMMAPCES, W 46205